B-Zone-GTA-V/B-Zone-GTA-V-Wiki/docs/server/rules/rulesen.md

 - You ask for a pill at the hospital and are given a quick injection without explanation.
 - You ask for a car repair and are given a kit for it without doing a few checks.
 - You are in a coma, you are given a kit and you continue to shoot your gun as if nothing happened.
+- You are stopped at a traffic control in Grove (red zone), and without any clear context or RP reason, you get out of the car and shoot the police officer — knowing full well that this situation would lead to your arrest.
+- You provide first aid to a player without performing any kind of medical roleplay (no /me commands before or after the revive).
+- You are a police officer and notice an individual in a vehicle that is not confirmed to be Code 1 (armed or extremely dangerous), yet you choose to open fire at the tires and even at the driver, with the intention of neutralizing him or his vehicle.

 <span style="color: red">Penalty:</span>